saucelabs/sauce-docs/docs/visual-testing/integrations/storybook.md

 # Storybook Integration

 :::note Important
-Access to this feature is presently limited to Enterprise customers as part of our commitment to providing tailored solutions.
+Access to this feature is currentlylimited to Enterprise customers as part of our commitment to providing tailored solutions.
 We are excited to announce that self-service access is under development and will be released shortly.
 Stay tuned!
 :::

 An extension for [Storybook's test-runner](https://github.com/storybookjs/test-runner) powered by [Jest](https://jestjs.io/) and [Playwright](https://playwright.dev/) to integrate effortless visual testing with Sauce Labs Visual.